-As an international student, you are required to register as a resident if you plan to stay in the Netherlands for longer than four months.
-You must register in the town where you will live.
+As an international student, you must register as a resident if you plan to stay in the Netherlands longer than four months.
+In addition, you must register in the town where you will live.

 Please note that the criteria that you must register within 5 days do not apply to students at the moment.
-Due to Covid-19, this is not always possible.
+Unfortunately, due to Covid-19, this is not always possible.
 However, please try to make an appointment within 5 days after arriving in the Netherlands.

 Citizen service number (BSN)

-Once you’ve registered, you will be given a citizen service number (burgerservicenummer, BSN).
+Once you've registered, you'll be given a citizen service number (burgerservicenummer, BSN).
 A BSN is required for many things in the Netherlands, including opening a bank account, visiting a doctor or getting hospital treatment.

 Rode Kruislaan (De Key) or OurCampus

-If you are going to reside at Rode Kruislaan (De Key) or OurCampus, you will have to register at the municipality of Diemen, a neighbouring town of Amsterdam.
+If you reside at Rode Kruislaan (De Key) or OurCampus, you'll have to register at the municipality of Diemen, a neighbouring town of Amsterdam.